longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

         Turn off the node where share-manager is running.
 Once the share-manager pod is recreated on a different node, check

         - Expect
-            - The other active clients should not run into the stale handle errors after the failover.
+            - The other active clients should not run into stale handle errors after the failover.
-            - Lock reclaim process can be finished earlier than the 90-second configured grace period.
+            - New share-manager pod is created in under 20 seconds.
-            - Outage should be equivalent to simple pod failover, less than 20 seconds.
+            - Outage, including grace period, should be less than 60 seconds.

-    3. Multiple locks one single file tested by byte-range file locking

-        Each client using [range_locking.c](https://github.com/longhorn/longhorn/files/9208112/range_locking.txt) in each app pod locks a different range of the same file.
-Afterwards, it writes data repeatedly into the file.

-        Turn off the node where share-manager is running.
-Once the share-manager pod is recreated on a different node, check
+    3. Run a scale test.
+Use the deployment in [example]([https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml](https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml) ).
+Make as many instances of the deployment as possible, but at least 100.
+They should be evenly distributed across the worker nodes.

+        Run once without the fast-failover feature enabled.
+Note the CPU use of longhorn-manager pods.

+        Re-run with the feature on, and verify that the CPU use is not significantly larger.
+The load of lease-checking should be minimal.
+        Turn off one of the nodes.
+That should cause about 1/3 of the pods to relocate.

         - Expect
-            - The clients continue the tasks after the server's failover without IO or stale handle errors.
-            - Lock reclaim process can be finished earlier than the 90-second configured grace period.
+            - All pods should be recreated within 20 seconds.
-            - Outage should be equivalent to simple pod failover, less than 20 seconds.
+            - Outage, including grace period, for all pods should be less than 60 seconds.
+            - RWX volumes not originally on the failed node should be unaffected.

 ## Alternatives